On rates of convergence in the Curie-Weiss-Potts model with external field: Introduction

 are the points $x_{\pm z}$. \item If $h=0$ and $\beta<\beta_c$, the unique global minimum point of $f_{\beta,0}$ is $(1/q,\ldots,1/q)$. \item If $h=0$ and $\beta>\beta_c$, there are $q$ global minimum points of $f_{\beta,0}$, which all equal $x_z$ up to a permutation of the coordinates for some $z\in ((q-2)/q,1)$. \item If $h=0$ and $\beta=\beta_c$, there are $q+1$ global minimum points of $f_{\beta,0}$: the symmetric one $(1/q,\ldots,1/q)$ together with the permutations of

 \end{enumerate} \end{theorem}

 Interesting enough, the very first results on probabilistic limit theorems (\cite{Ellis/Newman:1978} for the Curie-Weiss model and \cite{Ellis/Wang:1990} for the Curie-Weiss-Potts model) used the structure of the global minimum points of another function $G_{\beta,h}$.
-For the Curie-Weiss-Potts model with $h=0$ this function is given by
+For $\beta>0$ and $h$ real the global minimum points of $f_{\beta,h}$ coincide with the global minimum points of the function